 2. Scope of Work

 You should always insist on Scope of Work documentation for all the mutual work activities that you and your partner undertake.
 SOW documents clarify what you should expect of each other, which reduces the chances of misunderstandings.
 They also help gauge progress towards objectives and in keeping costs in line.
-Metrics that help assess the performance of both partners are:
+KPIs for partnerships that help assess the performance of both partners are:

 3. Partner Engagement and Satisfaction